Nature is your Portal into the Present Moment and Your portal into Yourself

-I noticed the vistas disappearing.
+Visibility dropped.
 I put away my sunglasses and pulled up my hood to keep water droplets out of my eyes.
 Soon all I could see was the rocky trail at my feet and white blankness.
 It was wet and the worn lava rocks on the trail were slippery so I had to pay attention to each step.
 My hips hurt with the unaccustomed extra weight, going downhill.
 My right collarbone was developing a large bruise under the pack strap.
-I was primed to have the same trip I had done before – clear skies, bright stars, some aches and pains… But it was all different; NOW was something new.
+And I got super-focused.
+I had had done this trek before, but it was all different.
+This was a new NOW.
 It was also perfectly fine.

 Then I started to tune in to the wetness.
 Drops weren’t falling on me, I was surrounded by moisture.
 I couldn’t see vistas because I was hiking in a cloud!
 And I wasn’t suffering.
 No drama.
 I got a little cold so I put on a hat.
 My shoulder hurt so I adjusted my pack.
 This was an extreme experience bringing me into the present but without fear or adrenaline.
 My breathing matched the cadence of my steps and I was content.

 I thought of Cheryl Strayed and the trip she chronicled in her book, Wild.
 This trip through Haleakala Crater was not as long as her trek up the Pacific Crest Trail, but it had the same effect of bringing me back to myself and distilling down what is most essential and True.
 Nature will do that, if you let it.